Bob DiPiero: Songwriting career

 DiPiero's first number one hit as a songwriter was 1983's "American Made" by The Oak Ridge Boys; it also became a national advertisements jingle for Miller Beer and Baby Ruth candybar.
 Since then, DiPiero co-wrote countless hit singles for other country music artists, with 15 of his songs reaching No. 1 on the country music charts.
-In 1995 and 1996, he received the Triple Play award from the Country Music Association for three number one singles chart in each of those years.
+In 1995 and 1996, he received the Triple Play award from the Country Music Association for 3 number one singles charted in each of those years.
 In addition, he has 36 awards from BMI for his contributions as a songwriter.
 He was also one third of the country music supergroup Billy Hill; members included Dennis Robbins and John Scott Sherrill.

 He helped make Nashville a port-of-call for legendary performers from all genres, writing with Neil Diamond, Carole King, Johnny Van Zant, and Delbert McClinton, among many others.

 At one point, DiPiero was married to country music artist Pam Tillis, the daughter of singer Mel Tillis.
 The couple divorced.
 On June 18, 2006, he married music publisher, Leslie Tomasino.

 DiPiero launched a music industry-based reality series called "The Hitmen of Music Row" premiering September 26, 2007, on the Great American Country cable station.
 Songwriter participants in the series include Tony Mullins, Jeffrey Steele, and Craig Wiseman.